Fallout 76: Everything we know about Bethesda's online survival RPG

 Even so, some fans can't stand the wait, and are already coming up with theories: from analyzing the cover of Take Me Home, Country Roads that plays over the trailer for clues, to examining a blurry purported screenshot of the game lifted from a documentary about Bethesda.

-In fact, some fans have gone back to Fallout 4 in anticipation.
+In fact, some fans have gone back to Fallout 4 ($14.99 at Walmart) in anticipation.

 Others have already suited up!